fbpx

 Salinity

-Commonwealth environmental water has played a key role in salt export from the Basin (pg. vi, vii, 41, Table 5.1).
+Commonwealth water for the environment has played a key role in salt export from the Basin (pg. vi, vii, 41, Table 5.1).
 It has been used:

 • To maintain river salinity levels below the management target of 800 EC at Morgan in South Australia.